 Sometimes traditions cost us money, I’ve seen a few wedding traditions that cost big money.
 Some old traditions also focus on buying a house rather than renting.

-Some talk about not doing two jobs in a day or stop Saving money and start spending (yea I’ve heard that tradition too).
+Some talk about not doing two jobs in a day or stopping Saving money and starting spending (yeah I’ve heard that tradition too).